CLAS Graduate Student Field Research Grants

 Purpose

-The purpose of this program is to make it possible for CLAS certificate graduate students to carry out pre-dissertation field research on the Latin American/Caribbean/Latinx issues to: acquire more comprehensive knowledge of language, terrain, and/or culture in Latin America, the Caribbean, and Latinx, familiarize themselves with information sources relevant to their course of study; conduct pilot studies and preliminary research; and develop contacts with scholars and institutions in their fields.
+This program makes it possible for CLAS certificate graduate students to carry out pre-dissertation field research on Latin American/Caribbean/Latinx issues to: acquire more comprehensive knowledge of language, terrain, and/or culture in Latin America, the Caribbean, and Latinx, familiarize themselves with information sources relevant to their course of study; conduct pilot studies and preliminary research; and develop contacts with scholars and institutions in their fields.

 These grants are NOT to be used for dissertation research.